developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ## Navigation

 ### BlockNetworkImage
 **Applies only to Android devices running KitKat and higher**.
 Controls whether an Enterprise Browser app is permitted to load images over a network.
-Disabled by default (network images not blocked). **Note**: This setting effects only images.
+Disabled by default (network images are not blocked). **Note**: This setting effects only images.
 To block all network loads, see [BlockNetworkLoads](#blocknetworkloads).

 * **0 - Do not block network image loads (default)**
 * 1 - Block network image loads